 Is a money market account worth it?

-Never choose an MMA that will hit you with regular monthly fees.
-Those fees will only cut into your returns — which helped attract you to MMAs in the first place.
+If you go with a money market account, avoid options that will hit you with regular monthly fees.
+Those fees will only cut into your returns — which helped attract you to this type of account in the first place.